 In 2010 the club was incorporated in Ontario under the name Ottawa English Dance, a Non Profit Organization (NPO), to promote the enjoyment of English Country Dance.
-The AGM is held at the end of the dance season at Orange Hall.
+The AGM is held at the end of the dance season.

 By 2019 rising costs in Westboro prompted the club to look for an alternative to Orange Hall.
-As a result of a search by Mary Shleifman, club president, "Summer Dances" were held to test the McNabb Community Centre in downtown Ottawa.
-By no means perfect it past the test and so became the venue for "Advanced Dances" starting September 2019.
+As a result of a search by Mary Shleifman, then club president, "Summer Dances" were held to test the McNabb Community Centre in downtown Ottawa.
+By no means perfect it did pass the test and so became the venue for "Advanced Dances" starting September 2019.

 After dancing to live music by our house band The Playford Players for over 15 years we wish them all the best in retirement.
 They retired in December 2019.

 Read All About It!
-We're in Kanata Community Voice! click/tap here then scroll down to page 14.
-Photos were taken at September 6th dance at the Mlacak Centre, Kanata.
+We're in Kanata Community Voice! (link now a Covid victim) page 14.
+Photos were taken September 6th dance at the Mlacak Centre, Kanata.

 During the pandemic Mary Shleifman, club President, kept the community together through weekly Zoom meetings.
 Zoom? another thing few knew anything about in Spring 2020!

-We remember prominent club members no longer with us here ...
+Here we remember prominent club members no longer with us.